slim-template/html2slim/README.md

         -h, --help                       Show this message
         -v, --version                    Print version

+    # erb2slim -h

+    Usage: erb2slim INPUT_FILENAME_OR_DIRECTORY [OUTPUT_FILENAME_OR_DIRECTORY] [options]
+            --trace                      Show a full traceback on error -d, --delete                     Delete ERB files
+        -h, --help                       Show this message
+        -v, --version                    Print version

-Alternatively, to convert files or strings on the fly in your application, you may do so by calling `HTML2Slim.convert!`.
+Alternatively, to convert files or strings on the fly in your application, you may do so by calling `HTML2Slim.convert!(file, format)` where format is either :html or :erb.

 ## License